DATASCI 185: Introduction to AI Applications

 • Manipulation of democratic processes

 “Move fast and break things” maybe works for social media features.
-It’s less appealing when the things being broken are people’s lives.
+It’s less appealing when the things being broken are people’s careers (or even lifes)!

 The case against (heavy) intervention